 Spectral-based Fatigue Analysis is a complex and numerically intensive technique.
 As such, there is more than one variant of the method that can be validly applied in a particular case.
-ABS does not wish to preclude the use of any valid variant of a Spectral-based Fatigue Analysis method by "over specifying" the elements of an approach.
+This Guide is not intended to preclude the use of any valid variant of a Spectral-based Fatigue Analysis method by "over specifying" the elements of an approach.
 However, there is a need to be clear about the basic minimum assumptions that are to be the basis of the method employed and some of the key details that are to be incorporated in the method to produce results that will be acceptable to ABS.
-For this reason, most of the remainder of these Guidance Notes is a presentation on these topics.
+For this reason, most of the remainder of this Guide addresses these topics.

-As for the main assumptions underlying the Spectral-based Fatigue Analysis method, these are listed below:
+The main assumptions underlying the Spectral-based Fatigue Analysis method are listed below: